eM7RON/Installomatic/README.md

 Uninstall command:
 powershell -ExecutionPolicy Bypass -File .\installomatic.ps1 remove

-If the script is run with no arguments it works as a detection script (exiting 0 if the app IS detected and 1 if NOT detcted).
+If the script is run with no arguments it works as a detection script (exiting 0 if the app IS detected and 1 if NOT detected).

 The script can install apps via 3 different methods: